Locating Current Or Former Members Of The U.S. Military

-Unfortunately, that isn't the case.
 The military keeps track of folks who are currently receiving military pay.
 That means they know the location of individuals who are currently on active duty, in the National Guard and Reserves, and those who are retired from the military.
-If you're looking for someone who spent a few years in the military, and then separated, the military is not going to know where they are.
+However, this information is not available to the public.
+However, if you are looking for someone who spent a few years in the military, and then separated, the military is not going to know where they are anyway.

 So, what can you do to locate current or former members of the U.S. Military?